Finite strain porohyperelasticity: An asymptotic multiscale ALE-FSI approach supported by ANNs: Conclusion

 \section{Conclusion}

-Starting from the ALE formulation of the FSI problem at the pore level, we develop the governing PDEs for homogenised porohyperelastic problems under finite strain which is accompanied by a standard fluid RVE problem (to determine the hydraulic conductivity) and a hyperelastic solid problem with pore pressure and deformation dependent Neumann B.C. together with a body force, driven by the macroscale displacement gradient.
-The latter RVE problem provides, firstly, the field of microscale response to study the local phenomena and, secondly, the average microscale displacement gradient tensor to be supplied to the homogenised governing PDEs in an online form to determine the macroscopic mechanical and hydraulic responses of the medium.
-Since solving the solid RVE problem via DNS in an online form for every numerical quadrature point in every time increment is very time-consuming, we employ an ANN as a real-time surrogate model for the RVE solid problem.
-A reliable optimal sampling algorithm is introduced to provide a training dataset for ANN parameter tuning using the Adam optimisation algorithm.
-This is followed by the incremental weak form of the RVE solid problem to be solved numerically.
+Starting from the ALE formulation of the FSI problem at the pore level, we develop the governing PDEs for homogenised porohyperelastic problems under finite strain.
+This is accompanied by a standard fluid RVE problem (to determine the hydraulic conductivity) and a hyperelastic solid problem with pore pressure and deformation-dependent Neumann B.C. together with a body force, driven by the macroscale displacement gradient.
+The latter RVE problem provides, firstly, the field of microscale response to study the local phenomena and, secondly, the average microscale displacement gradient tensor.
+The latter is required for the homogenised governing PDEs in an online form to determine the macroscopic mechanical and hydraulic responses of the medium.
+Since solving the solid RVE problem via DNS for every numerical quadrature point in every time increment is very time-consuming, we employ an ANN as a real-time surrogate model for the RVE solid problem.
+A reliable adaptive sampling algorithm is introduced to provide an optimal training dataset for ANN parameter tuning using the Adam optimisation algorithm.

 A sensitivity analysis is carried out by varying the pore pressure and macroscale displacement gradient as the inputs of the RVE problem and the microscopic response as the outputs.
 A considerable deformation and strain energy density concentration is observed at the interface of the RVE pores with a magnitude much greater than the average values.
-We show that considering the fully nonlinear RVE problem, several microscale deformations that are neglected in Eulerian/linear poroelastic formulation can take significant values at large deformations which are taken into account in the present method.
+We show that, considering the fully nonlinear RVE problem, several microscale deformations that are neglected in Eulerian/linear poroelastic formulation can take significant values at large deformations.
 Furthermore, we show that the transformed hydraulic conductivity varies nonlinearly due to the pore pressure and macroscopic deformation.
-Finally, having transformed the problem to the reference Lagrangian configuration, the variations of the tangent elements are reduced (compared to considering the deformed configuration or using remodelling-based methods) which results in better numerical stability.